 When I first got Endometriosis, the pain never went away.
 It was there every single day.
 It was a dull presence that stayed there continuously.
 It was worse at certain times of the month and more severe when I got stressed.
 For the first year I had no idea what it was.
 I went to several doctors who informed me that I simply had irritable bowel syndrome (IBS) or that I had period pain like every other woman.
 I was made to feel like I was just making it up or perhaps this was simply what period pain felt like and I was just a pathetic weak girl for complaining about it.
 The dull ache didn’t go away though.
 It was there for a while.

 Finally, a year later I had a feeling inside that somehow told me that my pain was related to “women’s bits”.
-I found a gynecologist and he suggested laparoscopic surgery.
+I found a gynaecologist and he suggested laparoscopic surgery.
 He said it was the only way to confirm I had Endometriosis.
 I agreed straight away and was just so grateful I had a “label” for this endless pain.

 I hated the operation.
 I felt terrible for days afterwards.
-I had pain in my shoulders, under my rib cage and I also suffered side effects from the anesthetic and the antibiotics, meaning I spent hours on the toilet with both ends hovering over the toilet bowl in 10-minute spurts.
+I had pain in my shoulders, under my rib cage and I also suffered side effects from the aesthetic and the antibiotics, meaning I spent hours on the toilet with both ends hovering over the toilet bowl in 10-minute spurts.
 I was young though so I was okay with it and managed to heal within a few short weeks.
 I thought,”Great, I am healed now!
 Life can go on as planned!”
 I was so wrong.
 I really believed that I only needed one operation and that would be the end of it!
 I really did!
 I was only 19 at the time, so perhaps in my disillusioned mind I wanted that to be true.

 It has been 16 years since that day.
 I have been through another 7 operations and several different hormonal treatments to “help” me with my Endometriosis.
 After the last Laparoscopy, I decided I would NEVER have another one and I would find a better way!